Which Country Produces the Most Coffee in 2024?

 Unstable coffee market

-Declining coffee prices arose again during World War II when the European markets were shut off.
-An international agreement was drawn up based on a quota system, which helped to increase and stabilise the price of coffee by the mid-1950s.
+During World War II, declining coffee prices arose when European markets shut off.
+Officials drew up an international agreement based on a quota system, which helped increase and stabilize the price of coffee by the mid-1950s.

 The agreement lasted until 1989, when Brazil refused to accept a reduction in its quota due to the belief that the country could prosper outside of the agreement.